Hybrid collective excitations in topological superconductor/ferromagnetic insulator heterostructures: Introduction

 In this work we focus on the examination of the mutual influence of the superconducting collective modes and magnon excitations in topological superconductor/ferromagnetic insulator (TS/FI) hybrid structures.
 The conductive surface state of the TS represents a basic system sustaining the strongest SOC in the form of the full spin-momentum locking \cite{Burkov2010,Culcer2010,Yazyev2010,Li2014}.
-Due to the 2D nature of this superconducting state, the NG mode is not lifted up to the plasma frequency even if the Coulomb interaction effects are taken into account and remains a soft mode \cite{ohashi1998, Buisson1994,Kliewer1967,Sun2020}.
-The interaction of magnons with surface plasmons of magnetic insulators and nonsuperconducting topological insulators was already discussed\cite{Efimkin2021}.
+The interaction of magnons with surface plasmons of magnetic insulators and nonsuperconducting topological insulators was already discussed \cite{Efimkin2021,Dyrdal2023}.
+Furthermore, the interaction of the superconducting plasmon in a one-dimensional resonator and magnons in an antiferromagnetic insulator was also discussed theoretically \cite{Malshukov2021}.
 Here, we develop a linear response theory of collective excitations in 2D superconducting systems having the property of the full spin-momentum locking contacted with a thin-film ferromagnetic insulator.
 The theory is developed in the framework of the non-equilibrium Keldysh quasiclassical approach.
 We show that the spin-momentum locking leads to hybridization of the NG phase mode with the magnon and the appearance of composite excitations consisting of a magnon in the FI accompanied by oscillations of the phase of the superconducting order parameter in TS.
 The dependence of the coupling strength on the relevant physical parameters is studied analytically and numerically.
 At the same time, it is demonstrated that the Higgs mode is not coupled to magnons in the linear order and does not form hybrid collective excitations with it.